Ericsson/secure_coding_one_stop_shop_for_python/CWE-664/CWE-134/README.md

 # CWE-134: Use of Externally-Controlled Format String

-Ensure that all format string functions are passed a static string which cannot be controlled by the user [MTIRE 2023]
+Ensure that all format string functions are passed a static string which cannot be controlled by the user [[MITRE 2023]](https://cwe.mitre.org/data/definitions/134.html)

 In Python, the use of string formatting combined with the ability to access a function's `__globals__` attribute can exposing internal variables and methods unless properly guarded.